 This research demonstrated that as employees experienced greater strain based conflict from always being tethered to work (mWork), they subsequently had greater employee burnout.
 This burnout contributed to lower employee commitment to the organization which it turn related to higher turnover intention.

 Our study also found that all three dimensions of work-family conflict (this is, time-based, strain-based and behavior-based) relate positively to spousal resentment towards the employee’s organization.
 Additionally, if people resent their spouses’ employers, those people (the spouses in this case) are also likely to be less committed to that organization.
 When people are less committed to their spouses’ organization, higher levels of turnover are also evident among the employees.

-The mWork story is not all negative though as we considered potential feedback loops as well. mWork can provide a level of automony and control that employees may view as a resource.
+The mWork story is not all negative though as we considered potential feedback loops as well. mWork can provide a level of autonomy and control that employees may view as a resource.
 Additionally, those who are more committed to their organizations may be more likely to engage in mWork with greater frequency.

 Simply stated, our study found that mWork’s relationship with the family system is harmful and that mWork associates positively with turnover intentions.
 So, it is in the employer’s best interest to remain cognizant of mWork’s impact and seek to alleviate strain and pressure if at all possible.

 What does this mean for real estate professionals?
 As an agent, your clients are going to have high expectations.
 While the home-buying process may seem routine to you, the process is daunting for your clients and will no doubt be a significant dinner-time conversation topic.